nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

     * Pros: Users do not have to bother about the exact letter case when typing the keyword.
     * Cons: Need to ensure all title or author are converted to the same case before searching.
 * Keyword or phrase
+    * Alternative 1: Let users find by multiple space-separated keywords
+        * Pros: Users can find books if they can only remember part of the book title.
+        * Cons: Search list may not be narrowed as much.
+    * Alternative 2: Let users find by exact phrase
-    * Pros: Users can search for an exact phrase instead of just one word.
+        * Pros: Users can narrow down the search using an exact phrase instead of just one word.
         * Cons: The exact phrase must be typed out for the correct result to show.

 ### 4.2 Feature: Quote Management System
 Given below is the class diagram for classes related to the Quote Management System in Quotesify: